ambiennt/vt-releases/DOCUMENTATION_LITE.md

 	- `text_shadow_color`
 		- Type: `RGBA HTML color`
 		- Allowed values: [`#00000000`, `#FFFFFFFF`]
 		- Sets the color for the text shadow.
-This setting is only applicable if `text_shadow` is enabled.
+This setting is only applicable if `saturation_display.text_shadow` is enabled.
 	- `text_shadow_offset`
 		- Type: `vec2`
 		- Allowed values: *unbounded*
 		- Sets offset of the text shadow relative to the text positioning.
 Positive X moves right, negative X moves left; positive Y moves down, negative Y moves up.
-This setting is only applicable if `text_shadow` is enabled.
+This setting is only applicable if `saturation_display.text_shadow` is enabled.
 	- `text_size`
 		- Type: `float`
 		- Allowed values: [`0.0`, `+∞`)